carlocarfora/staticfolio/content/about.md

 ## About

-I am a CG Artist based in London with over 8 years of professional industry experience both in the UK and Australia.
+Based in London with professional industry experience both in the UK and Australia, over my career I've been fortunate enough to work across a broad range of the 3D industry landscape from Architecture to VFX.

-Currently I am at [The Mill][1] where I focus mainly on Lighting and Rendering.
-I have some technical ability in VEX, scripting and pipelining to help projects run as smoothly as possible.
+As a Lighting and Rendering Supervisor at [The Mill][1], I take on a range of tasks helping the department deliver projects efficiently and to the high Mill standard.
+I have some technical ability in scripting and problem solving to help find solutions in a production environment .

 #### Skills